 Meet the Founders

-Duseigneur and Jimmi have been connected by the Pacific Ocean since birth, long before they met.
-With Duseigneur hailing from American Samoa and Jimmi from San Diego, their love for the ocean serves as a constant reminder of their deep ties to their roots and to each other.
-Upon discovering a lack of Samoan board books when they learned they were expecting their first pepe, they set out to create them for their growing aiga.
+Duseigneur and Jimmi have been connected by the Pacific Ocean since birth—long before they ever met.
+With Duseigneur hailing from American Samoa and Jimmi from San Diego, their shared love for the ocean is a grounding reminder of their roots and their connection to one another.

 Faitau Pi: The Samoan alphabet & O Le Aso Na Va’ai Ai Le Māsina I Le Lā